 - New and changing roles.
 Entirely new roles are being created as the grocery sector evolves, expands into adjacent business areas, and introduces technology and automation.
 About 280,000 jobs were created in retail trade in the United States between February 2020 and March of this year.
 For example, the acceleration of online sales and instant delivery brings with it a need for in-store logisticians and last-mile delivery workers.
 At the same time, some roles are growing or evolving, requiring different skills from those required in the past.
 In the areas of commercial, digital, and logistics, there’s an increased demand for more advanced technical and analytics skills in certain roles, such as pricing, digital marketing, and planning.
 Cashiers, long believed to be a talent pool with declining demand due to increased adoption of self-checkout, are required to have more social-emotional skills to bring a human touch to customer service and be more tech savvy to take on new tasks like online order fulfillment.
 In addition, physical work will still be very relevant.

 - Workforce retention.
 Attrition in grocery retail globally jumped to about 60 percent in 2020 from 40 percent the previous year, according to the Food Industry Association—despite an increase in average wages and benefits for full-time employees.
-While the industry has spent upwards of $15 billion to keep workers, it’s clear that transactional pay is not sufficient: workers are looking for deeper relational elements and are placing significant emphasis on feeling valued by managers and organizations, schedule flexibility, and greater potential for
+While the industry has spent upwards of $15 billion to keep workers, it’s clear that transactional pay is not sufficient: workers are looking for deeper relational elements and are placing significant emphasis on feeling valued by managers and organizations, schedule flexibility, and greater potential for career advancement.

 - A war for attracting talent.
 All industries are seeking new roles and skills, sparking a tight labor market that is challenging for grocery retailers already battling margin pressure.
 The sector has responded with significant salary increases—Lidl, for example, announced it was allocating more than €20 million for pay raises in the United Kingdom as part of its investment strategy on talent attraction and retention, while Mercadona announced a 5 percent salary increase for its workforce.
 In the United States, some 300,000 employees left wholesale trade industries between February and September last year.
 While this presents a challenge for grocery retailers, it also validates the experience and training of the sector’s people.
 Other sectors often value the skills of grocery workers, including customer service, people management, and social-emotional intelligence.